Get Fit for Hiking

 Are you trying to Get Fit for Hiking?
 If you exercise regularly, you may be ready for short trips and easy terrain right now.
 But if you don’t get as much exercise as you’d like, set up a basic training regimen that wakes up sleeping muscles and works your lungs more efficiently.

-The best way to train for hiking or trekking is to mimic the activity as closely as possible.
+The best way to get fit for hiking or trekking is to mimic the activity as closely as possible.
 The amount of conditioning you need depends on your current fitness level and the kinds of trips you have planned.
 My belief is that the best training for hiking is to go hiking, but start small and build your way up.

 Best Approach: Start Walking